Cauliflower curry is a tasty, cozy, and easy one-pot recipe you can make with a few simple ingredients in about half an hour.

 Tofu curry with cauliflower

-Check out our recipe for tofu curry recipe with cauliflower.
+Check out our tofu curry recipe or vegan curry recipe.

 Lentil curry with cauliflower